In the beginning . . .

 - • Launched a major church-wide renovation project in 2017.

 Rev. Jackson resigned in August 2018.
 In September 2018, Rev. Michael E. Johnson, Sr. began his tenure as Interim Pastor.
+He was installed as the 14th Pastor on February 23, 2020.
 He and the diaconate ministry remain on the battlefield for the Lord as spiritual leaders of the church.

 In retrospect we can say that God has been good to us, for we trust in the words of Christ who said, “I will never leave thee, nor forsake thee.”
 To God be the Glory for the great things he has done!